andrewopes789/2048/README.md

 #### Over the weekend:

-* Familiarize myself with Chart.js and PropMiX
+* Familiarize myself with Chart.js and Onboard API

 #### Day 1:
 Get webpack up and running.
 Create `webpack.config.js` as well as `package.json.` Write a basic entry file and the bare bones